openshift/microshift/docs/enable_apis.md

 # Enabled OpenShift APIs

-MicroShift supports the following sets of OpenShift API resources.
+In addition to the standard Kubernetes APIs, MicroShift supports the following OpenShift API resources.

 | GroupVersion          | Kind  |
 |-----------------------|-------|